Aishat-Akinyemi/aishatakinyemi.com-blog/cl1o93vrf031bapnv726ie6pv.md

 ## **Installing essential program and libraries (Linux, MacOs and WSL).** <span id="install-lib"><span>

 *If you are on Windows ensure you’re running the following commands in WSL.
-There is also an Apple M1 specific workarounds mentioned in this post.*
+There is also an Apple M1-specific workaround mentioned in this post.*

 ### Essential Programs

 - **Node**
-Follow the instructions here  [Microsoft official docs](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl#install-nvm-nodejs-and-npm) to install nvm and nodejs on your wsl linux distro.
+Follow the instructions here  [Microsoft official docs](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl#install-nvm-nodejs-and-npm) to install nvm on your WSL Linux distro.

-   On WSL ensure you [change the npm default directory](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally#manually-change-npms-default-directory), to avoid permission issues with WSL.
+   On WSL installing nvm as opposed to manual nodejs lets you avoid permission issues with WSL.
+However, if you still face such you might consider [changing the npm default directory](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally#manually-change-npms-default-directory).

 - **Yarn**
-Using node package manager, that comes with Node.js (already installed in the previous step.
+Using node package manager, which comes with Node.js (already installed in the previous step.
 Run `npm install --global yarn` on the command line to install yarn globally.

 - **Rust**
 Install rust using Rustup by running the following command.